Some health insurance plans are Affordable Care Act (ACA) compliant and some are non-compliant.

 - Use the Emergency Department only for emergencies.
 At times you may need to notify your PCP that you utilized the ED within 24 hours.

 PPO means, Preferred Provider Organization plan.
 This is a plan in which a healthcare group is organized by an insurance company, so that medical care be offered at fixed prices or fees for in exchange for managed medical care.
 Individuals will have a deductible (predetermined lump sum of money) to pay out of pocket before the insurance company will begin to pay for medical care.
 Services are covered at a higher rate by the insurance company when contracted healthcare providers are accessed.
+Try your best to find the healthcare provider that is in your broad network for reduced costs.

 HSAs are health saving accounts and are designed as a tax free account established to receive monies designated for healthcare services and products approved by the United States Internal Revenue Service (IRS).
 Usually HSAs are coupled with a high deductible (predetermined lump sum of money that must be paid before healthcare costs are covered through the healthcare plan).

 Catastrophe plans are typically utilized for short term healthcare needs.
 They generally cover a variety of acute health care needs and are not designed for long term use or if someone has a known chronic illness.
 Catastrophe plans are not recognized by the Affordable Care Act mandated insurance law.
 However, if an individual can demonstrate an approved hardship, he/she may be able to be given an insurance Federal tax exemption for one year.
+Accident and illness or catastrophe plans are helpful if you are traveling overseas and need additional health insurance.
+These types of plans were not designed for long term insurance (greater than 90 days) or for basic healthcare needs.